CPSC-383/aegis/docs/getting-started/client.md

 1. Represents a survivor.
 2. Represents a survivor group.
 3. Represents rubble.
-4. Represents a charging grid.
+4. Represents a charging cell.
-5. Represents a killer grid.
+5. Represents a killer cell.
-6. Represents a fire grid.
+6. Represents a fire cell.
 7. Represents a spawn zone.

-The small squares on the corner of a grid represent survivors and survivor groups in a stack.
+The small squares on the corner of a cell represent survivors and survivor groups in a stack.
 Light blue squares indicate the presence of survivors, while dark blue squares represent survivor groups.

-For example, if a grid has 2 light blue squares and 4 dark blue squares, it means that there are 2 survivors and 4 survivor groups located on that grid.
+For example, if a cell has 2 light blue squares and 4 dark blue squares, it means that there are 2 survivors and 4 survivor groups located on that cell.

 #### Timeline